 D.C.
 APA Film and The George C. Lin Memorial Fund have chosen Gerry Balasta, director of the narrative feature, The Mountain Thief, as the recipient of the 2010 George C. Lin Emerging Filmmaker Award.
 In creating a fictional film starring the actual residents of a garbage collecting town in the Philippines, Balasta has brought attention to a long-neglected community.
 Through his compassion for his subjects, we come to realize their essential humanity.

-“Thank you so much, it is an absolute, absolute honor to receive this award and will only help us in our social cause and in the true spirit of George Lin’s lifework,” said Balasta.
+“Thank you so much, it is an absolute, mirrors and wall art online honor to receive this award and will only help us in our social cause and in the true spirit of George Lin’s lifework,” said Balasta.

 Balasta and his film reflect the spirit of adventure and inventiveness in filmmaking that George admired so much.